cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # High-level application perspective {#ApplicationPerspective}

 CPace enables balanced password-authenticated key establishment.
-CPace requires a shared secret octet string, the password-related string (PRS), is available for both parties A and B. PRS can be a low-entropy secret itself, for instance a clear-text password encoded according to {{?RFC8265}}, or any string derived from a common secret, for instance by use of a password-based key derivation function.
+CPace requires a shared secret octet string, the password-related string (PRS) available to both parties A and B. PRS can be a low-entropy secret itself, for instance a clear-text password encoded according to {{?RFC8265}}, or any string derived from a common secret, for instance by use of a key derivation function.

 Applications with clients and servers where the server side is storing account and password information in its persistent memory are recommended to use augmented PAKE protocols such as OPAQUE {{?I-D.irtf-cfrg-opaque}}.

 In the course of the CPace protocol, A sends one message to B and B sends one message to A. CPace does not mandate any ordering of these two messages.
 We use the term "initiator-responder" for CPace where A always speaks first, and the term "symmetric" setting where anyone can speak first.

 CPace's output is an intermediate session key (ISK), but any party might abort in case of an invalid received message.
-A and B will produce the same ISK value only if both sides did initiate the protocol using the same protocol inputs, specifically the same PRS string and the same value for the optional input parameters CI, ADa, ADb and sid that will be specified in the upcoming sections.
+A and B will produce the same ISK value only if both sides did initiate the protocol using the same protocol inputs, specifically the same PRS and the same value for the optional input parameters CI, ADa, ADb and sid that will be specified in the upcoming sections.

-The naming of ISK key as "intermediate" session key highlights the fact that it is RECOMMENDED that applications process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) before using the key in a higher-level protocol.
+The naming of ISK as "intermediate" session key highlights the fact that it is RECOMMENDED that applications process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) before using the key in a higher-level protocol.

 ## Optional CPace inputs

-For accomodating different application settings, CPace offers the following OPTIONAL inputs, i.e. inputs which MAY also be the empty string:
+For accommodating different application settings, CPace offers the following OPTIONAL inputs, i.e. inputs which MAY also be the empty string:

 - Party identity strings (A,B).
-  In CPace each party can be be given a party identity string which might be a device name a user name or an URL.
+  In CPace each party can be  given a party identity string which might be a device name a user name or an URL.
   CPace offers two alternative options for authenticating the party identifiers in the course of the protocol run.
-  The RECOMMENDED option is to integrate of both, A and B into the channel identifier string CI.
+  The RECOMMENDED option is to integrate both, A and B, into the channel identifier string CI.
 This option is to be preferred as A and B will be kept confidential and as this provides security advantages (see {{sec-quantum-annoying}} and {{sec-considerations-ids}}).
   Integrating A,B into CI, however, requires that both parties know the party identity string of the communication partner before starting the protocol.
-If this requirement is not fullfilled in an application setting then CPace offers the alternative of integrating A as part of the optional input ADa and B as part of the optional input ADb.
+If this requirement is not fulfilled in an application setting then CPace offers the alternative of integrating A as part of the optional input ADa and B as part of the optional input ADb.
+If the key exchange is successful, parties are guaranteed to learn each other's identity string.

 - Channel identifier (CI).
   CI can be used to bind a session key exchanged with CPace to a specific networking channel which interconnects the protocol parties.